formkit/docs-content/plugins/barcode.md

 ## Introduction

-The `barcode` input type is a stanadlone input published the FormKit team.
+The `barcode` input type is a stanadlone input published by FormKit.
 It is powered by the [zxing](https://github.com/zxing/zxing) library and allows scanning of a variety of 1D and 2D barcode types using cameras connected to your browsing device.

 ## Installation